 Table 5.
-Pin Function Descriptions
+Pin Function Descriptions1

-Pin No. Mnemonic Type 1 Description 1 AIN4 Al Analog Input 4.
-Selectable through crosspoint multiplexer.
+Pin No. Mnemonic Type 2 Description 1 AIN4 Al Analog Input 4.
+This pin is electable through the crosspoint multiplexer.
 2 REF- Al Reference Input Negative Terminal.
-REF - can span from AVSS to AVDD1 - 1 V. 3 REF+ Al Reference Input Positive Terminal.
+REF- can span from AVSS to AVDD1 - 1 V. 3 REF+ AI Reference Input Positive Terminal.
 An external reference can be applied between REF+ and REF REF+ can span from AVSS + 1 V to AVDD1.
 The device functions with a reference magnitude from 1 V to AVDD1.
 4 REFOUT AO Buffered Output of Internal Reference.
 The output is 2.5 V with respect to AVSS.
-5 REGCAPA AO Analog LDO Regulator Output.
-Decouple this pin to AVSS using a 1 μF and a 0.1 μF capacitor.
+5 REGCAPA AO Analog Low Dropout (LDO) Regulator Output.
+Decouple this pin to AVSS using a 1 μ F and a 0.1 μ F capacitor.
 6 AVSS Р Negative Analog Supply.
 This supply ranges from -2.75 V to 0 V and is nominally set to 0 V. 7 AVDD1 Р Analog Supply Voltage 1.
 This voltage is $5 \text{ V} \pm 10\%$ with respect to AVSS.
+AVDD1 - AVSS can be a single 5 V supply or a $\pm 2.5 \text{ V}$ split supply.
 8 AVDD2 Р Analog Supply Voltage 2.
 This voltage ranges from 2 V to 5 V with respect to AVSS.
 9 XTAL1 Al Input 1 for Crystal.
 10 XTAL2/CLKIO AI/DI Input 2 for Crystal/Clock Input or Output.
-Based on the CLOCKSEL bits in the ADCMODE register.
+The functionality of this pin is based on the CLOCKSEL bits in the ADCMODE register.
 There are four options available for selecting the MCLK source: Internal oscillator: no output.
 Internal oscillator: output to XTAL2/CLKIO.
 Operates at IOVDD logic level.
 External clock: input to XTAL2/CLKIO.
 Input must be at IOVDD logic level.
 External crystal: connected between XTAL1 and XTAL2/CLKIO.
 11 DOUT/RDY DO Serial Data Output/Data Ready Output.
 DOUT/RDY is a dual purpose pin.
 It functions as a serial data output pin to access the output shift register of the ADC.
 The output shift register can contain data from any of the on-chip data or control registers.
 The data-word/control word information is placed on the DOUT/RDY pin on the SCLK falling edge and is valid on the SCLK rising edge.
-When \overline{CS} is high, the DOUT/ \overline{RDY} output is three-stated.
-When \overline{CS} is low, DOUT/ \overline{RDY} operates as a data ready pin, going low to indicate the completion of a conversion.
+When \overline{CS} is high, the DOUT/RDY output is three-stated.
+When \overline{CS} is low, DOUT/RDY operates as a data ready pin, going low to indicate the completion of a conversion.
 If the data is not read after the conversion, the pin goes high before the next update occurs.
-The DOUT/ \overline{RDY} falling edge can be used as an interrupt to a processor, indicating that valid data is available.
+The DOUT/RDY falling edge can be used as an interrupt to a processor, indicating that valid data is available.
 12 DIN DI Serial Data Input to the Input Shift Register on the ADC.
 Data in this shift register is transferred to the control registers in the ADC, with the register address (RA) bits of the communications register identifying the appropriate register.
 Data is clocked in on the rising edge of SCLK.
 13 SCLK DI Serial Clock Input.
 This serial clock input is for data transfers to and from the ADC.
-The SCLK has a Schmitt triggered input, making the interface suitable for opto-isolated applications.
-14 cs DI Chip Select Input.
-This is an active low logic input selects the ADC. \overline{CS} can select the ADC in systems with more than one device on the serial bus. \overline{CS} can be hardwired low, allowing the ADC to operate in 3-wire mode with SCLK, DIN, and DOUT used to interface with the device.
-When \overline{CS} is high, the DOUT/ \overline{RDY} output is three-stated.
+The SCLK pin has a .5 JOLIN Schmitt triggered input, making the interface suitable for opto-isolated applications.
+14 CS DI Chip Select Input.
+This pin is an active low logic input used to select the ADC. $\overline{\text{CS}}$ can be used to select the ADC in systems with more than one device on the serial bus.
+CS can be hardwired low, allowing the ADC to operate in 3-wire mode with SCLK, DIN, and DOUT used to interface with the device.
+When CS is high, the DOUT/RDY output is three-stated.